biophiliumMENU

 Outline

-Activities will be tailored to participants research interests.
+Activities will be tailored to participants' research interests.

-Artist talk: We invite you to give an artist talk to share your work with the group.
+Artist's Talk: We invite you to give an artist talk to share your work with the group.

 The Evolution of Brood Parasitism with the University of Illinois